Water Quality Management

 An increase in salinity and related macro-ions has had the greatest impact on the use of water in the Vaal River.
 There is also an increase in total dissolved solids (TDS) and a concomitant increase in constituents such as chloride and sulphate, which have major implications for domestic, industrial and agricultural water users.
 The occurrence of microbiological pollutants as localised problems is also an emerging concern

-The enforcement of pollution laws is ensuring that the Department of Water and Environmental Affairs (DWEA) and local municipalities are addressing these challenges.
+The enforcement of pollution laws is ensuring that the Department of Water and Sanitation (DWS) and Water Services Authorities (WSA) are addressing these challenges.

 The two most significant water quality challenges experienced in the barrage catchment are biological (faecal pollution) and chemical (gold mining and industrial impacts through sulphates, sodium, iron, manganese and heavy metals).